irelislopez/Getting-and-Cleaning-Data-Course-Project-For-Coursera/README.md

 ## How to Run the Script
 To run the analysis, follow these steps:
-1. Download the Data: If you haven't already, download the data from the following link: Data for the project.
+1. Download the data: If you haven't already, download the data from the following link: https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones.
 Extract the contents of the zip file to your working directory.
 2. Run the Script: Open R or RStudio and run the run_analysis.R script.
-This script will read the data, perform the necessary transformations, and generate the tidy_data.txt file with the tidy data set.
+This script will read the data, perform the necessary transformations, and generate the tidydata.txt file with the tidy data set.

 ## About the Data
 The data used in this project were collected from the accelerometers of the Samsung Galaxy S smartphone.
 A full description of the data is available at the following link: Human Activity Recognition Using Smartphones.

 ## Code Book
-For details about the variables, data, and transformations used in this analysis, please refer to the CodeBook.md file in this repository.
+For details about the variables, data, and transformations used in this analysis, please refer to the codebook.md file in this repository.